 Unpaid Interns and Trainees Under the FLSA

-Some employers hire interns or trainees to fetch coffee, make copies and perform other menial chores in exchange for a line on a résumé and some "real world" experience.
+Some employers take on unpaid interns or trainees to fetch coffee, make copies and perform other menial chores in exchange for a line on a résumé and some "real world" experience.

-Such arrangements can result in a lawsuit for back wages and overtime under the Fair Labor Standards Act (FLSA) unless specific criteria are satisfied.
+Such arrangements can result in a lawsuit for back wages and overtime under the Fair Labor Standards Act (FLSA) and/or state wage and hour laws.